Question bank

 True(ii)

-FalseQ-8 "The broken glass" is a sentence that uses a participle.
+FalseQ-14 "He enjoyed playing the guitar" is a sentence that uses a participle.
 True or False?

 (i)